 As with many of the other knives, this one has also been thoroughly coated to amp up the durability.
-The knife does a great job when you are in all conditions and the manufacturer also claims that it is corrosion resistant.
-This gives the user more versatile and exactly what you need when looking for the best-fixed blade knives on the market today.
+The knife does a great job when you are in all conditions and the manufacturer also claims that it is corrosion-resistant.
+This gives the user more versatility and exactly what you need when looking for the best fixed-blade knives on the market today.

 The biggest downside is probably the handle.
 The knife might not be ideal for those who have larger hands.
 Since it is one of the smaller blades, it is used for finesse work.
 At 6.6-ounces.
 We can see that it is really lightweight.
 This makes carrying much easier and ensures that you don’t need to worry about it dragging you down.